How Product Descriptions Lead to an Increase in Conversions

 But there is a more efficient solution: AX Semantics.

 Our tool uses Natural Language Generation (NLG) to automate content writing.
-That way, you can create a product description template and let the program do the rest of the work.
+This product description generator does almost all the work for you.
 The process results in unique product descriptions that search engines and readers will love.

 The platform relies on Artificial Intelligence (AI) to provide automated content creation.
 The most often used part of the tool is the automated content generation based on structured product data from an external data source like a PIM system.
 It does it in three steps: